sph-huynh/case-studies-eleventy/src/posts/hcd-strategy.md

 whatstatement: ''
 featureimage: uploads/cover-1.png
 allcontent:
+- title: "<p>Approach</p>"
+  subtitle: ''
+  textcontent: "<p>We first aimed to understand as much as possible - this meant interviewing
+    stakeholders, exploring existing information, and researching the competition.</p>"
 - title: "<p>Outcome</p>"
   subtitle: ''
   textcontent: "<p>The initiative provided the leadership team with a clear roadmap